The DZIF focuses on SARS-CoV-2 research

 Prevention: Vaccine development

-DZIF scientists in München, Marburg and Hamburg are developing a vector vaccine based on genetic information of a SARS-CoV-2 surface protein which is inserted into a vector.
+DZIF scientists in München, Marburg and Hamburg have been developed a vector vaccine based on genetic information of a SARS-CoV-2 surface protein which is inserted into a vector.
 Two vectors are being developed in parallel: A modified smallpox virus which has been rendered harmless (MVA) and the measles virus.
+The latter is currently being further developed by the Canvirex company.

 Treatment: Emergency drugs